4 HVAC Tips to Prepare for Fall

 The summer seems like it will never end, doesn’t it?
 The hot temperatures and the high levels of humidity are seemingly ever-present here in Tampa, and we know how ready you are for it to cool down and chill out.
 But although summer won’t be around for too much longer, do you have your home’s heating and cooling unit ready to handle the fall?

 Your HVAC unit has been chugging along for a few good months now, and it’s time to switch gears a bit and prepare for colder weather.
-Here are a few HVAC tips for prepare for fall from the friendly folks at Acree Plumbing & Air!
+Here are a few HVAC tips for prepare for fall from the friendly folks at Acree Plumbing, Air & Electric!

 Replace Your Air Filters